 - had our pictures taken (six times) to be displayed on a billboard above the C&A

 - were given free mandarins

 One of the greater things about Berlin is how you can just go out on the street, with no plans or intentions, and suddenly you’ll be caught up for hours in excitement and happiness.
-No clubs, no restaurants, no cafés: basic interactions with other people and an open mind are sometimes all that’s necessary for a good portion of entertainment.
+Basic interactions with other people and an open mind are sometimes all that’s necessary for a good portion of entertainment.